- Home

 Manaakitanga

-Developing people in the workplace is at the heart of our service by creating a wide range of programmes related to supporting our communities.
+Developing people in the workplace is at the heart of our service.
+We do this by offering a wide range of programmes across the primary industries which are related to supporting our communities.

 Adding value to remote Māori communities: Tū Te Ngana Hau – The Breath of Endeavour